opticspy/lightpipes/README.md

 The *LightPipes for Python* routines are modifications of the LightPipes C routines written by Gleb Vdovin for Unix, Linux, DOS and OS2 workstations.
 The first step in Python is to import the *LightPipes for Python* library:

+try:
+	import LightPipes
+except ImportError:
+	print "LightPipes not present"
+	exit()

+If the *LightPipes for Python* library is successful installed on your computer Python can proceed with the next step:

+You probally want to plot the results, so import *matplotlib*:

 Install LightPipes for Python by opening a terminal window and type at the prompt: